The Pull of Gravity: Guided Reading Level F with Lesson Plan

 Comprehension Questions (back cover x3)

-Differentiation tips:
+Differentiation tips

-Emerging speakers/struggling readers: oral + pointing
+Emerging speakers / struggling readers: oral response + pointing

-On-level: oral in a full sentence
+On-level: oral response in a full sentence

 Lesson Snapshot